AnandTenneti/SauceDemoProject/README.md

 ### Layered Fixtures

-Fixtures compose cleanly, from raw driver to fully authenticated sessions with pre-loaded cart state:
+Fixtures compose cleanly, from a raw driver up to a pre-loaded cart:

 ```
+driver → logged_in_driver     (drives the real login form — for tests that verify login/logout itself)
-driver → logged_in_driver → cart_with_items
+driver → seeded_driver → cart_with_items   (cookie-seeded session — for tests that just need to be logged in)
 ```

+### Session State Seeding

+`logged_in_driver` exercises the actual login form, which is correct for tests that verify login behavior but wasteful for every other test that merely needs an authenticated session. `SessionSeeder` (`utils/session_seeder.py`) seeds an authenticated session by injecting SauceDemo's `session-username` cookie directly, skipping the login UI entirely — used via the `seeded_driver` fixture.
+Cart state, by contrast, is held in the Angular app's in-memory component state rather than reliably persisted, so injecting it the same way was evaluated and rejected; cart setup still goes through the UI (`cart_with_items`).

 ### NLP Agent Runner